meltingice/CamanJS/README.md

   * fired when a single image filter begins manipulating an image
 * processComplete
   * fired when a single image filter finishes manipulating an image
-* queueFinished
+* renderFinished
-  * fired when all image filters are done and an image is finished being updated
+  * fired when all image filters are done and an image is finished being rendered

 You may also find this extremely handy: